-In the late 1800s, rather than run the risk of your under-achieveing children tarnishing your reputation at home, you sent them to the colonies.
-At least that is what Charles Dickens did with two of his boys.
-(And Trollope did it too.)
+In the late 1800s, rather than run the risk of his under-achieving sons tarnishing his reputation at home, Charles Dickens sent two of them to Australia.

-Plorn did not expect he would encounter the same veneration of his father and familiarity with his work in Australia that was rampant in England.
-Against this backdrop, and featuring cricket tournaments, horse-racing, bushranging, sheep droving, shifty stock and station agents, frontier wars and first encounters with Australian women we follow Plorn, and sometimes his brother Alfred, through wonderful adventures as he works to apply himself.
+Plorn, unexpectedly, encounters the same veneration of his father and familiarity with Dickens’ work in Australia as was rampant in England.
+Against this backdrop, and featuring cricket tournaments, horse-racing, bushrangers, sheep droving, shifty stock and station agents, frontier wars and first encounters with Australian women, Plorn meets extraordinary people and enjoys wonderful adventures as he works to prove himself.

 This is Tom Keneally in his most familiar terrain.
 Taking historical figures and events and reimagining them with verve, compassion and humour.
-It is a romp.
+It is a triumph.

 “The Dickens Boy reimagines the extraordinary (and little-known) episode in the life of one (Plorn) of the two sons whom Dickens sent to an outback station in NSW, fearing he would 'waste' a life in London.
 Familiar and rewarding terrain for a much-loved novelist.”